michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/introduction.markdown

     well organised project should be able to be examined after several months and the purpose of the components understood with minimal effort.

-#### Complected bioinformatics experiments
+## Complected bioinformatics experiments

 In my previous [organised bioinformatics experiments post][1] I tried to address these problems using the following systematic approach:

-  * **Databases**

-    All data should be entered into a database at the start of project.
+  * **Databases**: All data should be entered into a database at the start of project.
 This keeps the data in a consistently accessible format.
     Denormalisation of data makes integrating data from different sources simpler.

-  * **Object Relational Management (ORM)**

-    The data in the project should only be available in analysis steps via Ruby ORM classes.
+  * **Object Relational Management (ORM)**: The data in the project should only be available in analysis steps via Ruby ORM classes.
 This makes accessing the data simpler and all data-related code is in the same location.

-  * **Rake**

-    Rake is a build tool similar to GNU Make written in the Ruby language.
+  * **Rake**: Rake is a build tool similar to GNU Make written in the Ruby language.
 In a research project each step should be defined as a Rake task.
     Parts of the project are divided into incrementally numbered sub directories based on their order in the project.
 This means all analytical code is found in Rakefiles and provides a consistent organisation.

 You can find [an example project][2] organised this way on github.
 I think this approach satisfies both of the requirements I outlined above.
 The analyses are